simple17/simple-epi-snippets/readme.md

 ```
 ##Stuff
 ###Media
-To make a new filetypes available for uploading you need to declare class for each type.
+To make new filetypes available for uploading you need to declare class for each type.
 Layout\SomeName.ProjectName\Media\VideoFile.cs

 ```